hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step1.md

 To install Kubeless onto Kubernetes apply this command:

-`helm install --name my-kubeless --namespace kubeless incubator/kubeless --set ui.enabled=true ui.service.externalPort=31000`{{execute}}
+`helm install --name my-kubeless --namespace kubeless incubator/kubeless --set ui.enabled=true --set ui.service.externalPort=31000`{{execute}}

 As part of the installation there will be two Pods started in the new `kubeless` namespace on your Kubernetes cluster.